connervieira/Submarine/README.md

 A simple status page to check connectivity to network targets.

+## Disclaimer

+While Submarine is designed to be secure and private, it has not been professional audited.
+An attacker who compromises Submarine may be able to the targets you monitor with the service, which could include the names and IP address of personal devices.
+If security is a concern, you should avoid exposing Submarine to the internet, and keep the service behind a firewall.

 ## Description

 Submarine is a simple self-hosted web utility that checks connectivity to a list of user-configured network targets.
 These targets can be just about device that the server hosting Subarmine has access to, including devices on the local network.
 If you have a large quantity of devices on your network, and you want to be able to quickly keep tabs on them, Submarine is a great way to do so.